Tag: Environment

 • Wichita Eagle letter: coal and recycling

 A letter in the Wichita Eagle by a Mr. Steve Otto of Wichita (March 16, 2009) makes a few claims that require critical examination.
+The letter claims that “the rest of the nation is staying away from coal-burning plants.”
+Actual figures present a different story.

 • Articles of Interest

-Electric cars, Obama and education reform, Kansas online records, Proposition K
+Electric cars, Obama and education reform, Kansas online records, Proposition K.

 • Increased number think global warming is “exaggerated”